-Between Borders is a research organisation bridging forced displacement, mental health and psychosocial support (MHPSS).
-We work across a range of displacement contexts, including conflict, climate change, natural disasters, statelessness, and development.
-Our research is grounded in a rights-based approach to displacement and mental health.
+Between Borders is a research, policy and practice organisation bridging forced displacement with neuroscience, somatism and mental health across a range of displacement contexts, including conflict, climate change, natural disasters, statelessness, and development.

 MISSION & VISION

-Our mission is to prioritise and mainstream mental health and psychosocial support in crises into policy, practice and dialogue.
+Our mission is to prioritise mental health and psychosocial support for displaced communities and integrate neuro-somatic and psychological practices into policy, practice and dialogue.

-Our vision is to ensure all persons displaced by crises of the past, present and future have access to fundamental mental health knowledge and quality psychosocial services.
+Our vision is to ensure all persons have access to mental health care from the point of displacement to resettlement.

 WHAT WE DO

 Fragmented data, information gaps and poor communication can pose serious challenges for effective support for the displaced.
 More than 65 million people have been displaced by war, violence or disasters across the world.
 Meeting the psychological needs of families and communities undergoing fundamental changes and disruption to their lives is ever more critical.